Uzumaki (film): Production

 Higuchinsky desired to be faithful to the manga as possible.
 At the time, the manga had not been completed yet.

 To help his crew express a Japanese style in the film, he had his staff watch Akuma no temari uta.
 The film was primarily shot in Ueda, Nagano Prefecture, with a few locations in Tokyo.
 Higuchinsky said the film was shot in about two weeks.

 Promotion and release

 Uzumaki was released in Japan on 11 February 2000.
 It was released as the first half of a double bill with Tomie: Replay, a film based on the manga Tomie, also by Ito.
 The film was released concurrently in the United States as it was in Japan with a limited run in San Francisco.
 Omega's vice-president Akiko Funatsu stated that San Francisco was chosen due to "all the internet activity there".
+Based on grosses from Japan's nine key cities, the films opened in 14th place for the week.

 The film was shown at the 2000 Fantasia Film Festival.